Copyright © 2011 Kiyoshi Aman <firstname.lastname@example.org>

 :nick!user@host JOIN #channelname accountname :Real Name

-This message represents that the user identified by nick!user@host has logged in to an acount prior to channel ingress.
+This message represents that the user identified by nick!user@host has logged in to an account prior to channel ingress.
 The penultimate parameter is the display name of that account.
 The last parameter is the user’s GECOS.

 :nick!user@host JOIN #channelname * :Real Name